Electrical

 Will You Need to Rewire Your House?

 According to NEC guidelines, it’s wise to use GFCI protection for wiring with no ground because they can detect problems and cut power to faulty wiring to prevent electric shocks as a life-saving measure.
-It also signifies a problem needing troubleshooting and repair by a qualified electrician.
+It also signifies a problem needing troubleshooting and electrical panel repair by a qualified electrician.

-What is Involved in Upgrading an Electric Box?
+What is Involved in Electrical Panel Replacement?

 When replacing your house’s electric box, you need to know what’s involved in planning accordingly.
 It can be very challenging, depending on how extensive the work is.
 A simple swap out can be done in a few hours, whereas more extensive jobs can take up to a week to complete.